-Cash Relief for Families Displaced by Philippines Volcano Eruption
+Cash Relief for Families Affected by Philippines Volcano Eruption

 On May 2, Mayon Volcano began erupting in the Philippines, sending ash plumes into the sky and forcing thousands of people to evacuate.
 More than 287,000 people have been displaced, with thousands of families staying in evacuation shelters.
 The volcano remains at an Alert Level 3, indicating a likely hazardous eruption that could devastate communities in the danger zone.
 Additional risks are looming as the rainy season brings the threat of lahars (fast-moving, destructive volcanic debris flows) and flooding.